Maurizio Cattelan: Publishing

 From 1996 to 2007, Cattelan collaborated with Dominique Gonzalez-Foster and Paola Manfrin on the publication Permanent Food, an occasional journal consisting of a pastiche of pages torn from other magazines and submissions by artists of similar material.
 From 2002 he collaborated on the satirical arts journal Charley, a series on contemporary artists.

 In 2009, Cattelan teamed up with Italian photographer Pierpaolo Ferrari to create an editorial for Ws Art Issue.

 In 2010, they founded the magazine Toiletpaper, a bi-annual, picture-based publication.
 As part of a public art series at the High Line in 2012, Toiletpaper was commissioned with a billboard at the corner of 10th Avenue and West 18th Street in New York, showing an image of a woman's manicured and jeweled fingers, detached from their hands, emerging from a vibrant blue velvet background.
 In 2014, Cattelan and Ferrari produced a fashion spread for the Spring Fashion issue of New York.

-In the project entitled 1968, A Toiletpaper collaboration between Maurizio Cattelan, Pierpaolo Ferrari and the Deste Foundation in Athens, Cattelan celebrates the works and time of Dakis Joannou and his collection of radical design.
+In the project entitled 1968, A Toiletpaper collaboration between Maurizio Cattelan, Pierpaolo Ferrari and the Deste Foundation in Athens, Cattelan celebrates the works in Dakis Joannou's collection of radical design.

 Toilet Paper differs from the two previously magazine projects, as its photographs were planned and designated solely for the magazine.
 The level of originality for this magazine surpassed the others, providing the audience vague, oddly familiar photographs to peruse through.
 Toilet Paper is a surrealist pantomime of images that the viewer cannot easily trace back to a starting point, while they've most likely been conjured by popular culture.
 It is a whirlwind of loud colors mixed in with the occasional black-and-white photo: "the pictures probe the unconscious, tapping into sublimated perversions and spasms of violence."